School of Accountancy

 The accounting profession may be divided into the following two major segments.

 Specialties in this area include auditing, tax, and management advisory services.
 Some of the larger firms have reorganized these activities along industry lines.
 Students entering public accounting should prepare to become a Certified Public Accountant (CPA).
 Many students who graduate with an accounting degree are employed by national or international CPA firms, or by local CPA or public accounting firms, or, after they become certified, open their own independent practices.

 Accounting positions in industry are most often available in firms engaged in manufacturing, wholesaling, retailing, banking, transportation, insurance, and real estate, as well as in hotels, entertainment enterprises, and restaurants.
 Positions in these organizations can be found in the areas of financial accounting, managerial accounting, internal auditing, tax accounting, and accounting information systems.
 Graduates also find employment as accountants in various branches of federal, state, or local governments or in not-for-profit organizations.

 BBA in Accounting

-In addition to the Shidler College of Business graduate admission requirements, students without an undergraduate degree in accounting are required to complete the following undergraduate deficiencies in accounting: ACC 201 and 202 prior to admission to the MAcc program, and ACC 321, 323, 401, 409, and 418 prior to graduation.
+In addition to the College of Business Administration graduate admission requirements, students without an undergraduate degree in accounting are required to complete the following undergraduate deficiencies in accounting: ACC 201, 202, 321, 323 (or ACC 611), 401, 415, and 418.

 Admission to the MAcc program is competitive.
-The School of Accountancy seeks individuals who have the potential for outstanding achievement in accounting, auditing, or taxation.
-The admissions committee primarily considers the candidate’s academic record and GMAT score and places emphasis on strong communication skills.
+The school seeks individuals who have the potential for outstanding achievement in accounting, auditing, or taxation.
+The admissions committee primarily considers the candidate's academic record and GMAT score and places emphasis on strong communication skills.

 The MAcc degree requires 30 credits